Sex vs gender – IDAHOBIT 2025

 • Kristy Grossman, Client Relationship Manager, Imaging

-• Dr David Colón-Cabrera, Research and Project Officer and Admin Team Leader from our Gender Clinic
+• Dr David Colón-Cabrera, Research and Project Officer and Administrative Team Leader, Gender Clinic

 You can also check out the following resources: